Penguin 4.0 Update

 What Does the Penguin 4.0 Update Consist of?

 It would be helpful to think of Penguin as a filter.
 The Penguin’s main goal is to identify and capture sites -deemed by Google to be spammy- from taking up search results listings.
 The problem with Penguin was it was penalizing entire sites and sometimes that may not have been an accurate representation of that particular website or domain.
 These sites, when caught, will remain penalized even if they made changes to rectify the issues Google had identified until the next time the filter ran.
-This can take months for that website to begin ranking again in Google search results.
+This can take months for that website to begin again ranking in Google search results.
 This Penguin update should help tweak some of those problems Penguin had in the past.
 According to Google there are two key specific take aways from this particular Penguin 4.0 update:

 - “Penguin is now real-time.
 Historically, the list of sites affected by Penguin was periodically refreshed at the same time.
 Once a webmaster considerably improved their site and its presence on the internet, many of Google’s algorithms would take that into consideration very fast, but others, like Penguin, needed to be refreshed.
 With this change, Penguin’s data is refreshed in real time, so changes will be visible much faster, typically taking effect shortly after we re-crawl and re-index a page.
 It also means we’re not going to comment on future refreshes.